How To Crochet The Uneven Berry Stitch

 The Uneven Berry crochet stitch is a slow stitch to make as each row is only the height of a single crochet, but the final look is just lovely.
 For bigger projects you would definitely want to consider using a chunky yarn so that it doesn’t feel like the never ending crochet pattern.
 But this stitch would look great used for a cardigan, warm winter sweater or for smaller projects like a snood.

 The Uneven Berry stitch is constructed in a different way to most crochet stitches, so pay careful attention to how many loops you need to pull through at each stage.
-But once you get into the rhythem of making this stitch, its not a problem.
+But once you get into the rhythm of making this stitch, its not a problem.

 The yarn I used in this stitch guide is Stylecraft Cotton Classique DK, a 100% cotton yarn.
 It’s a non mercerised cotton that is lovely and soft, but it can get a bit splitty if you frog it a couple of times.
 It does makes lovely cosy blankets though and is the yarn that got me hooked on cotton as my fibre of choice.
 I think I first got a ball of this yarn in a mystery bag I got off ebay, and it was a great yarn discovery for me.